morethanmachines/project-harmony/specifications/block/documents/block.md

 A set of key-value pairs that can be attached to an object.
 This can be used for storing additional information about an object in a structured format.
 For example additional information held by an individual application about a block.
 Individual keys can be unset by posting an empty value to them.
 All keys can be unset by posting an empty value to metadata.

 ### Returns
-Returns the block object if the update suceeded.
+Returns the block object if the update succeeded.
 Returns an error if the parameters are invalid.
 For example, specifying an invalid `vineyard_id`.

 ### Response
 ```